Emperor Jones

 I must also say that use of the word "nigger" though hardly required struck me as the least awful thing about the film.
 I'm not offended by this harsh word when it is used in modern rap poetry, nor does it alarm me in Emperor Jones.

-I understand why it was so difficult especially for middleclass black America to hear Rufus speak of those "black apes" & "bush niggers" but if it may be said that good are is confrontational, then it must be admitted that bad art trying to be good will be confrontational too.
+I understand why it was so difficult especially for middleclass black America to hear Rufus speak of those "black apes" & "bush niggers."
+But if it may be said that good art is confrontational, then it must be admitted that bad art trying to be good will be confrontational too.

-It is the larger context's failure that is tragic, not its ability to offend, with one word, bleeding heart whites & middleclass blacks who deplore even the youth culture of their own sons' & daughters' rap poetry.
+It is the film's larger context's failure that is tragic, not its ability to offend, with one word.
+The same bleeding heart whites & middleclass blacks who deplore even the youth culture of their own sons' & daughters' rap poetry will of course criticize the word alone.

-But it is too bad that the most positive thing one can say about this film is it's one hell of an oddball jungle picture, not more racist but a lot more original than most jungle pics of the era, with a mightily impressive actor center stage throughout.
+But it is too bad that the most positive thing one can say about this film is it's one hell of an oddball jungle picture, not more racist than most such, but a lot more original than any other jungle pics of the era, with a mightily impressive actor center stage throughout.

 Robeson The Criterion dvd edition includes a couple significant extras.
 I would recommend going ahead & watching them first if this is your first exposure to Emperor Jones, as it helps to get past the offensiveness of many aspects of the story if the entire context for the role & Robeson's embracing of that role are fully understood beforehand.